Rezmason/matrix/README.md

 The glyphs are formatted as a multi-channel distance field (or MSDF) via Victor Chlumsky's [msdfgen](https://github.com/Chlumsky/msdfgen).
 This format preserves the crisp edges and corners of vector graphics when rendered as textures.
 Chlumsky's thesis paper, which is in English and is also easy to read, is [available to download here](https://dspace.cvut.cz/handle/10467/62770).

-The raindrops themselves are particles [computed on the GPU inside of a texture](https://threejs.org/examples/webgl_gpgpu_water.html), much smaller than the final render.
+The raindrops themselves are particles [computed on the GPU and stored in textures](https://threejs.org/examples/webgl_gpgpu_water.html), much smaller than the final render.
 The data sent from the CPU to the GPU every frame is negligible.
-That was a fun learning experience.